cobalthq/cobalt-api-docs/versions/v2/content/external-ticket-references.md

 }
 ```

-This endpoint retrieves a list of all external ticket references that were created via the Integration Builder or the
-public API and that belong to the organization specified in the `X-Org-Token` header.
+This endpoint allows you to search for external ticket references that belong to the organization specified in the
+`X-Org-Token` header.
+You may search by a subset of findings, a particular ticketing system, or an external ticket's
+identifier in the external ticketing system.
+This endpoint only allows you to search for external ticket references
-External ticket references created via our older native Jira and GitHub integrations are not available via this API.
+created via the Integration Builder or the public API.
+External ticket references created via our older native Jira and
+GitHub integrations are not available via this API.

 > If you want to filter the search results based on a subset of findings, you can use the `findings` property in the
 request body.